 “She always surfaces a few weeks before her birthday, just like clockwork,” Moon sniffed.
 “Listen how she’s writing this on a foggy night alone in her studio.
 She goes on, then…hmm, this is strange.
 She asks if Lester’s been in touch…”

 “Well, has he?”
 At this, I jumped to my feet, restlessly dragging a garbage bag to an outside can, pausing through the kitchen door, status checking my squareback and what little had re-emerged of the driveway.
 But the snowpack held ground, melting slower than appellate litigation.
 Slamming the screen and quad-windowed doors after me, I scooted back to the table, towel-snapping her dimpled behind.

 “Um, yes…a short time after you left,” she calmly taste-tested the veggie consommé, folding in more cloves.
-“Twice, actually, trying to sound interested and friendly-like with the holiday cheer.”
+“Twice, actually, trying to sound interested and friendly-like, complete with holiday cheer.”

 “Oh yeah,” I studied her, from the madras tunic to the coverall jeans.
 “Interested in what?”

 “Don’t ask me,” she puzzled over this compounding interest.
 “I just wished him well and told him I had a zillion things to do.”